mesos/chronos/docs/docs/getting-started.md

 ## Quickstart

-The [playa-mesos](https://github.com/mesosphere/playa-mesos) provides an easy way to try Mesos, Marathon and Chronos within a virtual machine using Vagrant.
+The [dcos-vagrant](https://github.com/dcos/dcos-vagrant) provides an easy way to try DC/OS and Chronos within a virtual machine using Vagrant.

 ## Requirements